shivamj2001/Printable-Privew-Form/README.md

 # Printable-Privew-Form
-Multipurpose Form with a printable preview
+Multipurpose Registration Form with a printable preview